dekstroza/mongonaut/Readme.md

 3. Docker
 4. Kubernetes
 5. Helm
+6. Gradle (the build is broken at the moment)

 Easiest way to run this demo is to install sdkman, and using it install java (graal, latest) and micronaut (latest).